Carriage of pregnant women

-Very important people (VIP) are persons holding prominent governmental, social, political, or religious position and taking full
+Very important persons (VIP) are passengers holding prominent governmental, social, political, or religious position and taking full

-1. Carrier timely informs its VIP passengers and persons attending VIP about departure\arrival time, assist in going through
+1. The Carrier informs its VIP passengers and persons attending VIP about departure/arrival time in advance, assist in going through

 3. VIP lounge service at the airport is chargeable.

-with the Carrier, a later boarding of such passengers is admissible, but in any cases not later than 15 minutes prior to the time of departure specified in the ticket.
+with the Carrier, a later boarding of such passengers is admissible, but in any cases not later than 15 minutes prior to the departure time specified

 5. VIP passengers pass through security control in official delegation lounges.
-If there is no an extra point of inspection in official delegation lounge,
+If there is no extra inspection point in official delegation lounge,

-6. The requirements for the established check-in formalities for VIP passengers are the same as those for ordinary passengers.
+6. The requirements for the established check-in formalities for VIP passengers are the same as those for other passengers.
 Check-in is applied

 in VIP lounge.
 Each baggage piece is marked with an additional «VIP» baggage tag.